kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I have to wonder if someone wanted to shut things down because it was getting so crazy.
 - I wonder how many hundreds or thousands of people were watching everything I was doing at that time.
 - Did someone take the decision to shut it all down and somehow poison me for that reason?
+- If so, was it gitano poisoning gangs, or Spanish security services knowing full well what's going on and needing to yet again brush it under the carpet?
 - I'm pretty sure that the wide extent of the stalking and the amount of people involved means that I should have vast numbers of corroborators perhaps sick to death of their lives being controlled by corrupt officials and criminal gangs.
-- Cynically, however, I wonder who they're targeting now, and whether this adult or child will be driven to a nervous breakdown, or persuaded to commit suicide, or end up as the living-dead in porn like so many others.
+- Cynically, however, I wonder who they're targeting now, and if these adults or children will be driven to a nervous breakdown, or persuaded to commit suicide, or end up as the living-dead in porn like so many others.
+- I wonder how many young women, some boys undoubtedly, children and babies could have been saved if something had been done when the alarm was first raised.

 ### Hotel room cyber stalker